rockerBOO/caption-train/README.md

 ### Dependencies

-With the venv activated.
+With the `venv` activated.

 ```
 pip install -r requirements.txt
 ```

-or with Poetry
+Or with Poetry.

 ```bash
 poetry install